Key Takeaways

 Phone Records and Vehicle Data

 Modern technology creates evidence trails that most people don't consider.
-Cell phone records show whether the at-fault driver was on a call or sending texts at the time of impact.
-Vehicle telematics in modern cars record speed, braking force, steering input, and other pre-crash data.
-Event data recorders — the "black box" present in most vehicles manufactured after 2014 — preserve seconds of pre-crash information including throttle position, brake application, speed, and seatbelt status.
-This data can conclusively prove that the other driver was speeding, failed to brake, or was distracted — regardless of their verbal claims.
+Cell phone records can show whether the at-fault driver was on a call or sending texts at the time of impact.
+Vehicle telematics in modern cars may record speed, braking force, steering input, and other pre-crash data.
+Event data recorders — the "black box" present in many newer vehicles — preserve seconds of pre-crash information including throttle position, brake application, speed, and seatbelt status.
+This data can help prove that the other driver was speeding, failed to brake, or was distracted — regardless of their verbal claims.

 What to Do in the First 72 Hours